pins/tutorials/BuildTargetImage.md

 Image to Switches](./Exercise1).

-The following software is needed to build the image: `curl, zip, unzip, tar, python,` and `j2cli`.
+The following software is needed to build the image: `curl, zip, unzip, tar, python, j2cli` and `docker`.
+> Note: Ensure that docker is not installed through snap.
+You may follow this guide [here](https://docs.docker.com/engine/install/ubuntu/).
+Follow post-install steps to make sure docker runs without `sudo`.

  If you need to do a local build of the ONOS driver and SAI pipeline, you will also need `maven` and a Java JDK.

 1. Clone the PINS/sonic-buildimage repository using one of the following: